Recently reviewed by Catholic News Service

 Jensen is a guest reviewer for Catholic News Service.

-- Movie Reviews: 'The Circle' and 'Phoenix Forgotten'
+- Movie Reviews: 'Megan Leavey,' 'The Mummy' and 'It Comes at Night'